Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Using Two Time-scale based Online Learning Algorithm for solving Link-level control problem -

+Continuing our discussion from the end of Section~\ref{sec:dba}, we now address the problem of solving for the optimal policy $\pi^\star_f(\bm{\lambda})$, and the optimal link prices $\bm{\lambda}^\star$ \emph{without} the knowledge of network parameters.
+We provide online learning algorithms that separately solve these two problems of obtaining a) optimal policy $\pi^\star_f(\bm{\lambda})$ for a fixed value of link prices $\bm{\lambda}$, and b) vector of optimal link prices $\bm{\lambda}^{\star}$.
+Later, in Section~\ref{subsec:2ode} we combine them into a single two timescale algorithm that solves both of these problems.

-\subsubsection{Employing Online Learning to Obtain $\pi^\star_f(\lambda)$}
+\subsection{Employing Online Learning to Obtain $\pi^\star_f(\bm{\lambda})$}

-We can utilize online learning methods such as Relative Value Iteration (RVI) \emph{Q-learning}~\cite{abounadi2001learning} in order to obtain $\pi^\star_f(\lambda)$, i.e., the policy that minimizes the holding cost $\sum_{\ell}\lambda_{\ell}\bar{Q}^f_\ell $ for flow $f$.
-Each overlay source node $s_f$ maintains the \emph{Q-values}~\cite{abounadi2001learning,sutton} $V(\bm{q}^f,\bm{u}^f)$ which corresponds to the ``long-term" utility obtained by taking the routing action $\bm{u}^f$ when the flow $f$ queue vector is $\bm{q}^f$.
-These Q-values are updated using online data as follows,
+We can utilize online learning methods such as Relative Q-learning~\cite{abounadi2001learning}, henceforth referred to just as Q-learning, in order to obtain $\pi^\star_f(\bm{\lambda})$, i.e., the policy that minimizes the holding cost $\sum_{\ell}\lambda_{\ell}\bar{Q}^f_\ell $ for flow $f$.
+Note that we have suppressed the dependency of $V(\cdot,\cdot,\cdot)$ on the flow $f$ in order to keep the notation simple.

+In order to make the exposition simpler, we discuss the Dynamic Programming equations corresponding to the $\beta\in\left(0,1\right)$ discounted infinite horizon holding cost minimization problem.
+Let $\mathcal{U}$ denote the set of routing actions available to the algorithm.
+The Dynamic Programming~\cite{bertsekasdp} equation that needs to be solved in order to obtain the optimal routing policy that minimizes the $\beta$ discounted holding cost is,